masukomi/Prettier-Table/README.md

 Name
 ====

-`Pretty::Table`, a simple Raku module to make it quick and easy to represent tabular data in visually appealing ASCII tables.
+`Prettier::Table`, a simple Raku module to make it quick and easy to represent tabular data in visually appealing ASCII tables.

-`Pretty::Table` is a port of the Python library [PTable](https://github.com/kxxoling/PTable).

-**Disclaimer:** This module is still a work in progress.
-Although some basic features are implemented, they still require further testing.
+This is a fork of [Luis F Uceta's Prettier::Table](https://gitlab.com/uzluisf/raku-pretty-table) which is itself a port of the [Kane Blueriver's PTable library for Python](https://github.com/kxxoling/PTable).
+I ([masukomi](https://masukomi.org)) have modifed it to use ASCII Box drawing characters so as to make it "prettier".

 Synopsis
 ========

 **Example 1**:

-    use Pretty::Table;
+    use Prettier::Table;

-    my $table = Pretty::Table.new:
+    my $table = Prettier::Table.new:
         title => "Australian Cities",
         field-names => ["City name", "Area", "Population", "Annual Rainfall"], sort-by => 'Area',